saltybrackets/planar-pathfinders/source/content/Wiki/Characters/NPCs/Gods/Ouroboros.md

 A forgotten god of cyclical divinity, the embodiment of the Unity of Rings, once worshipped in obscure corners of the multiverse.
-It died not through battle, but self-annihilation -- symbolic of its own dogma.

-It still exists somewhere in both the Astral plane and the Ordial plane, in a state of simultaneous life and death.
-Its body remains completely dead, but its mathematical basis, the embodiment of recursion, exists within the Ordial.

 **Posibly Related Recursion Symbols:**
 - Σ - Capital sigma - recursive summation